Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen: Introduction

 With this finding concerning the three-parameter family of metrics on $W_{1,1}^{7}$ at hand, the proof of Theorem~\ref{THM:main_thm_AW} now follows from a convergence argument, which works for Aloff--Wallach spaces ``sufficiently close'' to $W^7_{1,1}$.
 In more detail, we introduce a variable $\xi\in (0,1]$ which parametrizes all Aloff--Wallach spaces in a continuous way, where $W^7_{k_1,k_2}$ corresponds to $\xi=\frac{k_1}{k_2}$.
 This allows us to treat different spaces in a continuous manner and hence relate the Ricci flow behavior of metrics on spaces $W^7_{k_1^n,k_2^n}$ to that of the three-parameter family on $W_{1,1}^k$, provided that $\frac{k^n_1}{k^n_2}$ tends to $1$.

-The proof of Theorem~\ref{THM:main_thm_B13} is straightforward.
+The proof of Theorem~\ref{THM:main_thm_B13} for $B^{13}$ is straightforward.
 The space of $\su{5}$-invariant metrics on $B^{13}=\su{5}/\sp{2}\mathsf{S}^1$ only depends on two parameters and the Ricci flow reduces to an ODE system in two variables.
-Moreover, the subspace of positively curved metrics, determined by P\"uttmann, has a simple description.
-A careful analysis of the ODE system at a boundary metric then yields the existence of $\sec>0$ metrics which evolve under the Ricci flow to metrics with non-positively curved planes.
+Moreover, the subspace of positively curved metrics as well as the subspace of metrics with negatively curved $2$-planes, determined by P\"uttmann, have a simple description.
+A careful analysis of the ODE system at a boundary metric then yields the existence of $\sec>0$ metrics which evolve under the Ricci flow to metrics with negatively curved $2$-planes.

 The article is organized as follows.
-In Section~\ref{S:prelim} we collect the relevant information about Aloff--Wallach spaces, and we describe the aforementioned two-parameter and three-parameter families of metrics on $W_{1, 1}^7$.
-In Section~\ref{S:3_param_nearby_spaces} we show the existence of metrics with $\sec>0$ in the two-parameter and three-parameter families which evolve under the Ricci flow to metrics with non-positively curved planes.
+In Section~\ref{S:prelim} we collect the relevant information about Aloff--Wallach spaces, and describe the aforementioned two-parameter and three-parameter families of metrics on $W_{1, 1}^7$.
+In Section~\ref{S:3_param_nearby_spaces} we show the existence of metrics with $\sec>0$ in the two-parameter and three-parameter families which evolve under the Ricci flow to metrics with negatively or non-positively curved $2$-planes, respectively; in particular we prove Theorem~\ref{THM:main_thm_B13} for $W_{1,1}^7$.
 We illustrate this phenomenon by drawing their phase portrait.
-Then we prove Theorem~\ref{THM:main_thm_AW}, and give a computer-assisted proof showing that Theorem~\ref{THM:main_thm_AW} holds for all Aloff--Wallach spaces.
-Finally, in Section~\ref{SEC:Berger} we prove Theorem~\ref{THM:main_thm_B13}.
+Then we prove Theorem~\ref{THM:main_thm_AW}, and give a computer-assisted proof showing that the conclusion of Theorem~\ref{THM:main_thm_AW} holds for all Aloff--Wallach spaces.
+Finally, in Section~\ref{SEC:Berger} we prove Theorem~\ref{THM:main_thm_B13} for $B^{13}$.